5 quick tips on how to declutter your homestead before the spring season.

 #ConfessionSession – I’m pretty bad at this one.
-We have an outside kitchen that we’ve only used a handful of times.
-I LOVE hosting people and have fires…BUT the outside kitchen is always so messy, the grass is overgrown, there are wasp nests on the picnic table, etc. Then once the spring season comes, then summer is here.
+We have an outside kitchen we’ve only used a handful of times.
+I love hosting people but the outside kitchen is always so messy, the grass is overgrown, there are wasp nests on the picnic table, etc. Then once the spring season comes, then summer is here.
 Before you know it the cobwebs have grown and there might be a new breed of bug living in the cabinets and I’ve just been putting it off, okay!
-But seriously, I’m adding to my list so every spring season my homestead is decluttered and ready to host my friends with great cookouts.
-I have some fun projects I’d like to put together too.
+I’m adding decluttering the hangout space to my list so every spring I’m ready to host my friends and throw great cookouts.

 Sort through your seed packets!

-This one is super fun because you get to dispose of seeds in order to MAKE ROOM FOR MORE!
-Also, I get really stressed out every season when I start planning my homestead gardens and pick up my seedbox and have to look at every packet to see how old it is because I haven’t taken the time to declutter all year.
+This one is super fun because you get to dispose of seeds and make room for more.
+I hate picking up my seedbox and have to look at every packet to see how old it is because I haven’t taken the time to declutter all year.
 Obviously, step 1 is to only buy the seeds you need and will use so things aren’t wasted.
-I have a nice little box and all my seed packets are organized in alphabetical order but I am going to get a nicer setup going so my seeds last longer.
+I have a nice little box and all my seed packets are organized in alphabetical order.
+I plan to get a nicer setup going so my seeds last longer.
 Check out this post that I’m using as inspiration!

 Trashing general trash

 We only live on 1 acre so the walk isn’t so bad but convenience is the queen at times.
-Every year before spring hits, pit up all the trash on your homestead and get rid of it.
+Every year before spring hits, pick up all the trash on your homestead and get rid of it.
 Afterward, add a few receptacles for trash in places that it often accumulates.
-You’ll be ready and decluttered for your spring season on the homestead in no time.
+You’ll be decluttered for the spring season in no time.

 How do you declutter your homestead every year?
 Do you do it during the springtime or before?
 I declutter a couple of times a year so I’d love to hear your strategy and regimen!